alphagov/govuk-design-system/src/community/upcoming-components-patterns/index.md

 description: Anyone can propose, develop or contribute to new patterns and components, or improvements to existing ones.
 section: Community
 aliases: maps, autocomplete, choosing a date, navigation
-theme: What we’re working on
+theme: How we work
 layout: layout-pane.njk
-order: 1
+order: 3
 ---

 {% from "govuk/components/summary-list/macro.njk" import govukSummaryList %}